-Indeed, the DFT data for the gaps obey these expressions, \textit{i.e.} $E_{N_A} \propto 1/L$, as shown in log-log scale in Fig.~\ref{fig:armchairgap}(a).
-The linear coefficient of these lines give us constraints between $v_F$ and $\Delta\theta$, which we use to establish the correction $\Delta\theta$ to the BF boundary condition shown in Fig.~\ref{fig:armchairgap}(b).
+Indeed, the DFT data for the gaps obey these expressions, \textit{i.e.}, $E_{N_A} \propto 1/L$, as shown in log-log scale in Fig.~\ref{fig:armchairgap}(a).
+The linear coefficient of these lines gives us constraints between $v_F$ and $\Delta\theta$, which we use to establish the correction $\Delta\theta$ to the BF boundary condition shown in Fig.~\ref{fig:armchairgap}(b).
 Considering $v_F = 0.8\times 10^3$~nm/ps (see fits in the next section), we solve the $k$-linear and $k^2$ models with the corresponding $\Delta\theta \approx 20^\circ$, and both match well the DFT gaps in Fig.~\ref{fig:armchairgap}(c).
 Here, we have used a constant $v_F$ for all $N_A$ for simplicity.
-However, $v_F$ may change as a function of $N_A$ due to finite size effects.
-Consequently, $\Delta\theta$ must also be $N_A$-dependent, while obeying the constraints from Figs.~\ref{fig:armchairgap}(a) and \ref{fig:armchairgap}(b).
+However, $v_F$ may change as a function of $N_A$ due to finite-size effects.
+Consequently, $\Delta\theta$ must also be $N_A$ dependent, while obeying the constraints from Figs.~\ref{fig:armchairgap}(a) and \ref{fig:armchairgap}(b).

 The comparisons above show that our $k^2$ models [Eqs.~\eqref{eq:HminZ} and \eqref{eq:HminA}] generalize the usual graphene Dirac model and the BF boundary conditions.
-On the zigzag case, the $\eta = 0$ model couples the $\bar{K}$ and $\bar{K}'$ valleys, such that the edge state branch is restricted to its correct interval in Fig.~\ref{fig:zigzagbands}(a), while in the usual BF case they are uncoupled, yielding edge state branches that extend towards $k_y \rightarrow \pm \infty$.
+On the zigzag case, the $\eta = 0$ model couples the $\bar{K}$ and $\bar{K}'$ valleys, such that the edge-state branch is restricted to its correct interval in Fig.~\ref{fig:zigzagbands}(a), while in the usual BF case they are uncoupled, yielding edge-state branches that extend toward $k_y \rightarrow \pm \infty$.
 Indeed, both models would match identically if the valley projections are driven far apart in Eq.~\eqref{eq:HminZ}.
-For the armchair case, the BF model is recovered for $\Delta\theta \rightarrow 0$, yielding the zero-gap for the $N_A = 3p+2$ metallic case, and degenerate $3p$ and $3p+1$ gaps.
+For the armchair case, the BF model is recovered for $\Delta\theta \rightarrow 0$, yielding the zero gap for the $N_A = 3p+2$ metallic case, and degenerate $3p$ and $3p+1$ gaps.

-\subsubsection{Full \texorpdfstring{$k^2$}{k²} model: fitting the DFT data}
+\subsubsection{Full \texorpdfstring{$k^2$}{k²} model: Fitting the DFT data}

 While the minimal $k^2$ model above provides a sufficient approach to regularize the Dirac models on a lattice, it is also insightful to investigate the full $k^2$ model in comparison with DFT results.
-The derivation of the most general symmetry allowed Hamiltonian for graphene up to $k^2$ is shown in Appendix \ref{app:fullk2graphene}.
-In a general compact notation, it reads
+The derivation of the most general symmetry-allowed Hamiltonian for graphene up to $k^2$ is shown in Appendix \ref{app:fullk2graphene}.
+In a general compact notation, it reads as